-The Old Cowtown Museum in Wichita, Kansas is a living history museum recreating a plains cattle town of the 1870s.
-When we visited Cowtown in November of 2008, the friendly cashiers told us about interesting activities that would be taking place in the community.
-But we saw few reenactors and only one of the activities that we had been told would be taking place
+The first time we visited Old Cowtown was in November and the friendly cashiers told us about interesting activities that would be taking place in the community.
+However we saw few reenactors and only one of the activities that we had been told would be taking place.

-There are about 40 old buildings that have been moved to this location.
-One of the most interesting is a recreation of the old Wichita Eagle newspaper office where there was a man in period clothes who told us some of its history.
-The blacksmith shop had a man at work, and the grain elevator was interesting, though it didn't take long to see.
+That visit, the most interesting things were the recreation of the old Wichita Eagle newspaper office where there was a man in period clothes who told us some of its history, the blacksmith shop which had a man at work, and the grain elevator.

-copyright 2008-2011 by Keith Stokes
+copyright 2008-2022 by Keith Stokes